How Often Do You Weigh Yourself?

 Of all the negatives associated with this kind of behavior (causes unhealthy eating and workout behaviors; negative affects your mood and mental/emotional health; just to name two) the one that’s at the top of list, and this I can tell you for sure is:

-Weighing yourself every single day makes you blind to your actual progress.
+Weighing yourself daily makes you blind to your actual progress.

-✅ that you have some discipline and structure in your life
+✅ You have some discipline and structure in your life.

-✅ that your menstrual cycle has returned to regularity
+✅ Your menstrual cycle has returned to regularity.

-✅ that you have more endurance and stamina and getting better workouts
+✅ You have more endurance, stamina and better workouts.

 . . . and the list goes on.

 I do, however, meet people all the time who not only weigh themselves every day, but several times a day.
-This is self-defeating for so many reasons, not the least of which is because you can get on a scale 10 times a day and get a different reading every time.
-Hydration, how much and when you last ate, sodium intake, bowel movements, hormonal shifts, sleep, whether or not you’ve exercised or worked out . . . all play a role.
+This is self-defeating for so many reasons, not the least of which is because you can get on a scale 10 times a day and get different readings every time.
+Hydration, how much and when you last ate, sodium intake, bowel movements, hormonal shifts, sleep, whether you’ve exercised or worked out . . . all play a role.

 Yes, of course, at some point, stepping on the scale is a good way to remind yourself where you are, and to help you maintain a healthy weight.
 Even then, as I do with my Maintenance clients, pick just one day of the week, two at most (and I suggest Friday or Monday, before and/or after the weekend), and that’s it.
 Week-to-week, same day, same time (or as close to it as possible) gives you an honest assessment of where you are.
 During the weight loss process, however, the best way to disappoint yourself on a regular basis is to check your weight frequently.